WALKING ON THE WILD SIDE

 While dippers remain in a region year round, the best time for watching dippers is during nesting season.
 The female will pick out a nest location along a section of stream or river she deems rich in food.
 Both male and female will work together to build a ball like nest of moss, leaves and grass.
 You can typically find them in a crevice on a cliff or large boulder, the nest will be under an overhang, and almost always over the water.
 With a secure and dry nest ready for eggs, the female dipper will lay a clutch of four to five eggs.

 Just a few weeks of incubation and dipper babies will start to hatch.
 Soon you will hear them begging for food.
 As they grow, the chicks will peek out from the nest demanding food with loud cries.
 Between the insistent chirps from the hatchlings and the loud song of the dipper parents, one can easily locate a dipper family.
 In fact this is how I was able to locate and study several different dipper families.
-The mom and dad were easy to locate as they sang their song completed while making trip after trip delivering meals for these cute, but goofy looking chicks.
+The mom and dad were easy to locate as they sang their song while making trip after trip delivering meals for these cute, but goofy looking chicks.

 These well fed dipper babies will grow quickly and soon fledge one by one.
 A young fledgling will stay close to the nest while its dipper parents continue to feed them every four to five minutes.
-It's a wonder that mom and dad have any energy left after raising a brood, yet if conditions are right many dippers will have a second clutch before moving to higher grounds as the snow melt hits and the waters to start rise.
+It's a wonder that mom and dad have any energy left after raising a brood, yet if conditions are right many dippers will have a second clutch before moving to higher grounds as the snow melt hits and the waters start to rise.
 The melt brings fast waters that become silted and less ideal for the dippers parents and their offspring.
 This is when they will migrate to higher elevations where the water stays clear and food is easy to find.
 This behavior of moving from high elevation to low elevation and back is defined as altitudinal migration.
 A journey a dipper makes twice a year in search of crystal clear waters ripe with aquatic bugs.

 The months I spent observing the dippers was truly educational.
 The more time I spent with them the more I learned about these truly unique birds.
 I bet the next time you see or hear one you will stop to watch their special dipper dance.